nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * Displayed as `Called:` followed by a red cross or green tick.
   * Red cross indicates that a person has not been called for the current SHN enforcement session.
   * Green tick indicates that a person has been called for the current SHN enforcement session, *regardless of whether the call was successful*.
 * Non-compliance counter
-  * Represents the number of failed attempts that have been made to call the person
+  * Represents the number of failed attempts that have been made to call the person.
-  * Displayed as `Failed: X time(s)` where X is the number of failed call attempts
+  * Displayed as `Failed: X time(s)` where X is the number of failed call attempts.
   * The number of failed call attempts recorded is cumulative over the entire period of Track2Gather usage.
 It does not reset to zero when a new SHN enforcement session is created.

 #### Important notes